Architecture overview

 Account restoration

 For security reasons, PDQ cannot restore access to an account where an administrator left an organization or forgot their username.
-In these instances, PDQ recommends that organizations restore the inbox of administrators and use the password reset option.
+In these instances, PDQ recommends that organizations restore the inbox or account of administrators.

 Operational security